massalabs/massa-standards/wallet/dapps-communication.md

 #### Node URLs

-This method is used to get the nodes url from the extension.
+This method is used to get the node URLs known by the extension.

 <table>
 <thead>